bompiyapon/DSIProject2/README.md

 DSI_project2_ver4.ipynb - This file contain the process of doing analysis [read file / EDA / clean data / create model / visualization / conclusion & suggestion] step by step

+KaggleScore.JPG - show score for submission on Kaggle

+submission file:
+  - contain 5 versions from different model which predict from the file test.csv to submit to kaggle

 ### Conclusion:

 The reason why I use lasso model because it's work better on unseen data as you can see on cross_val score.
 Although RMSE of train model is a bit better but lasso do a better performance on prediction on unseen data